SLIDESHOW: Extra Extra! A History of Daily Planet Headlines!

 1948: Oddly, none of these early headlines are Daily Planet headlines.
 Those would come later.

 1953: As here.
 This is from the George Reeves reboot in the “Adventures of Superman” TV show.
 Not only is he already named but the feat itself, —his first, saving a man hanging from a dirigible—was redone, to much better effect, in the ‘78 blockbuster.
 Dirigible simply became helicopter and airport mechanic morphed into Lois Lane.
-Even the close-up of the hands losing their grip was similar.

 1978: Love this.
 Biggest story of the century but they keep their sense of humor.

 1966: Another favorite, from the 1966 Filmation cartoon, “The New Adventures of Superman.”
+Mathematically: Steel > Iron.

 1948: That's Perry White reading his own paper.
 Feel free to forward to anyone you know named Ray.

 1950: From “Atom Man vs. Superman.”
-Two exclamation points, Perry??
+Two exclamation points seems excessive, Perry.

-2006: Psst.
-He isn‘t, really.
+2006: And he isn‘t, really.

-2011: Psst.
-He still isn’t, really.
+2011: And he still isn’t, really.

 1948: “Man of Tomorrow” will never replace “Man of Steel” as a Superman monicker because it's a little too yesterday.
 It's from a period when the future was full of whiz-bang excitement.
 But it's also the perfect nickname for Superman.
 Because in 1938, we were tomorrow.
 And where's Superman?
 Still with us. *FIN*